Perttinen/wb_timetable/project/description.md

 1. Create new docks or use existing ones.
 2. Combine docks into a line, or use an existing line.
 3. Schedule the line.
+4. Open the timetabe of start dock (or one of the stopdocks) of sheduled line!

 ---